-In this abstract, the researcher has identified a research question-about the effect of taking notes on a laptop on learning-and identified why it is worthy of investigation-because the practice is ubiquitous and may be harmful for learning.
-In terms of the general model of scientific research in psychology presented in Figure 1.1, these are activities at the "top" of the cycle.
+In this paragraph, the researcher has identified a research question-about the effect of using human figure drawings on the accuracy of children's memories of being touched-and begun to make an argument for why it is interesting.
+In terms of the general model of scientific research in psychology presented in Figure 1.2 "A Simple Model of Scientific Research in Psychology", these are activities at the "top" of the cycle.
 In this chapter, we focus on these activities-finding research ideas, turning them into interesting empirical research questions, and reviewing the research literature.
 We begin, however, with some more basic concepts that are necessary to understand how research questions in psychology are conceptualized.